-The School Board has formally adopted a fund balance policy regarding maintaining a minimum unassigned fund balance for the General Fund.
-The policy establishes a minimum unassigned General Fund balance goal of 6.0 percent of budgeted unassigned General Fund expenditures.
-At June 30, 2020, the unassigned fund balance (excluding restricted account deficits) of the General Fund was 7.1 percent of budgeted unassigned expenditures for fiscal 2021.
+The School Board has formally adopted a fund balance policy regarding maintaining a minimum unassigned General Fund balance goal of 6.0 percent of budgeted unassigned General Fund expenditures.
+At June 30, 2021, the unassigned fund balance of the General Fund was 7.1 percent of budgeted unassigned expenditures for fiscal 2022.